 - Schedule of Receipts provides detail to support all tobacco products received.
 Each receipt of product should be listed on a separate line.
-Refer to the electronic filing Table of Codes. - Schedule of Disbursements provides detail to support all tobacco products disbursed.
+Refer to the Electronic Filing Guide Table of Codes. - Schedule of Disbursements provides detail to support all tobacco products disbursed.
 Each disbursement of product should be listed on a separate line.
-Refer to the electronic filing Table of Codes.
+Refer to the Electronic Filing Guide Table of Codes.